 Accessing IT Services from China: https://www.technology.pitt.edu/services/china

-TECHNOLGY ASSISTANCE: Through Pitt IT, you can borrow a remote device that you may need for your graduate training in fall 2020.
+TECHNOLGY ASSISTANCE: Through Pitt IT, you can borrow a remote device that you may need for your graduate training.

 FINANCIAL SUPPORT; MEAL SCHOLARSHIP PROGRAM